 If you’re in the Southern California area in early June and are a cherry lover, then you need to get yourself to the Leona Valley.
 See the annual parade and pick your own cherries.

 I love it when a plan comes together.
-More specifically, I love it when a parade, fruit at its peak and a deep-fried cherry burrito all converge on the same weekend.
-This week-end was the Leona Valley cherry festival parade and season kick-off.
+More specifically, I love it when a parade, fruit at its peak and cherry picking all converge on the same weekend.
+I got lucky and timed my visit to the Leona Valley during the perfect trifecta of events.

 This may not seem like a difficult feat to pull off, but when you need to pick a date months in advance for a large parade celebrating the cherry, but you don't know when the celebrated cherry will be ready for harvest, there's a lot of luck and blind faith that happens, and sometimes a parade a month in advance of the season.

 The year I visited, Leona Valley hit it out of the park, hosting the cherry parade just as cherries were coming into ripeness, and even as some were just wrapping up.
 This was actually one of the earliest cherry seasons Leona Valley has seen, and I'm glad I got to be a part of it.